wooningeire/plover-touchscreen-stenotype/README.md

     - **Frameless**: Removes the window border and background to avoid blocking as much of the screen.
 For changes to take effect, the plugin window has to be relaunched.

 For custom layouts or systems, (for now) the plugin source code will need to be edited.
 Keyboard layout descriptors are in the directory `/plover_touchscreen_stenotype/widgets/build_keyboard_config/` (the default English stenotype and custom English stenotype extended layout descriptors are provided and can be used as templates), and the plugin determines which layout to use by importing a descriptor from that directory into `./plover_touchscreen_stenotype/widgets/build_keyboard.py`.

-## Notes

-The key layout is currently based on the default English Stenotype system.
-This works best on touchscreens that support at least 10 simultaneous touch points.
-On Windows 10/11, the maximum number of touch points can be found alongside the device specifications in Settings (`System` > `About`, or navigate to `ms-settings:about` from the browser).